followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/customizeText.md

 <!--typeFunctionReturnType-->String<!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-The text for the cell.
+The text for the cell to display.
 <!--/typeFunctionReturnDescription-->